thoughtful-web/settings-page-wp/docs/roadmap.md

 These are new features I have thought about implementing.
 Bug fixes will be implemented and enhancements might be implemented.

-1. Continue developing the documentation.
+1. Allow stylesheet and script files to be located anywhere in your plugin or theme, using a file location approach similar to the main config file.
-2. Create a form to generate a configuration file with.
+2. Consider creating a form to generate a configuration file with.
 3. Consider adding a network admin settings page configuration.
 4. Consider adding a filter to the Select Field configuration to enable populating choices with data like:
    a) Users